-All designated Local Green Spaces, all of which have been independently assessed against relevant criteria in NPPF/PPG are capable of enduring beyond the end of the plan period and do not represent extensive tracts of land.
+All designated Local Green Spaces are capable of enduring beyond the end of the plan period and do not represent extensive tracts of land.
 In addition to the Green Belt status of the land, Local Green Space designation is also justified due to the special qualities and important contribution they play within the physical and natural environment of the village and the social role they provide for local residents.